sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 April 30th DnD Session.md

 	- half drow half elf humanoid, Femme androgenous
 	- no siblings
 	- half orc friend
-- We enter city that requires to remove our weapons and to meet the Queen
+- We enter city that requires to remove our weapons and to meet the Queen.
+- We went to explore one of holes on the map
+- There is Minotaur, Queen, the guards,  the Queen kinda knows the place barel